World Refrigeration Day: Cool Skills - Past and Present

 Humble's Foundry in Ryrie St made Harrison’s machines from the 1860s, becoming refrigeration experts - see their 1910 compressor.
 See also Hallstrom’s 1930s Sydney-made domestic kerosene refrigerator.

-Today, cool skills are needed to make and service all of our refrigerators, air conditioners and heaters; to support medicine and science; and to enable food manufacture and transport world-wide.
+Today, people with cool skills make and service all of our refrigerators, air conditioners and heaters; support medicine and science; and enable food manufacture and transport world-wide.

 Really cool skills enable rocket science.